 Your participation in this survey is essential to understanding the experiences, needs and recommendations of Virginia's teens and young adults in foster care.
 Your responses help Virginia to make more informed decisions about policies and practices that directly impact those transitioning into adulthood.

-We are currently surveying teens and young adults turning 19 from April 1 through September 30, 2019.
-If you are eligible, contact your local department of social services or VDSS at (804) 726-7944 or email@example.com to learn more about participation.
+We are currently surveying youth turning 21 from October 1, 2020 through March 31, 2021.
+If you have questions contact your local department of social services or VDSS at (804) 726-7944 or email@example.com to learn more about participation.

 - Project LIFE (Living Independently, Focusing on Empowerment) helps teens and young adults in Virginia succeed when they age out of foster care by helping them directly and supporting the professionals who work with them.
 Project LIFE's services help teens and young adults currently or formerly in foster care avoid homelessness and achieve greatness.